Phalcode/gamevault-docs/docs/server-docs/setup.md

 ## Method 2: Caprover One Click App

-> Upcoming, but not yet available.

-If you're using a [Caprover](https://caprover.com) server, setting up a Crackpipe Server with a postgres database should just be a click away.
+If you're using [Caprover](https://caprover.com), setting up a Crackpipe Server with a Postgres DB is just a click away.

-We have already coded a Caprover One-Click-Implementation but unfortunately our app is not prominent enough to make it into the official One-Click-App Repository of Caprover, so for now we will try to file an application to some third party repositories.
+We have already created a Caprover One-Click-App Integration for this purpose.
+However, our app hasn't gained enough prominence to be included in the official One-Click-App Repository of Caprover.
+So, we decided to create our own [third-party repository](https://github.com/Phalcode/caprover-one-click-apps).

-Once we are listed in some repo we will put the instructions on how to setup crackpipe this way here.
+To use it, follow these simple steps:

+1. Log in to your CapRover dashboard
+2. Go to "Apps" and click on "One-Click Apps/Databases."
+Scroll down to the bottom
+3. Under "3rd party repositories", copy and paste the following link: `https://phalcode.github.io/caprover-one-click-apps`
+4. Click the "Connect New Repository" button

+Now, all you need to do is search for 'Crackpipe' using the search box and follow the installation wizard.

 ## Method 3: Portrainer One Click App